Skip to main content

 type"http"YesType discriminator

-Authenticated triggers require a goldsky auth token when the app is deployed, but can be triggered without auth when testing locally.
-Unauthenticated triggers can be called without auth locally and when deployed.
+Authenticated triggers require a Goldsky API token when the app is deployed, but can be called without auth when testing locally.
+Unauthenticated triggers can be called without auth both locally and when deployed.

 Base URL

 Locally, Compose runs on http://localhost:4000.
-The base pattern for all endpoints is:
+The base pattern for all task endpoints is:

 https://api.goldsky.com/api/admin/compose/v1/{appName}/tasks/{taskName}